 SVMPs will be installed in angled borings beneath tanks to aide in the assessment of vapors.
-Three soil vapor MPs will be installed inside each of the chosen angled borings in the outer third, middle third, and inner third of the vadose zone below the bottom of certain USTs.
-Typical construction details for installation are depicted on Figure 4-1.
+Three SVMPs will be installed inside each of the chosen angled borings in the outer third, middle third, and inner third of the vadose zone below the bottom of certain USTs.
+Typical construction details for installation are depicted on Figure 4-3.
 Angled soil borings that may be chosen include those at Tanks 2, 12, 13, 16, 17, 19, and 20.

 The existing casing has a small diameter (1.5 to 2 inches in diameter) and construction of the SVMPs will require close attention to the sizes of the required equipment (i.e., tremie pipe, etc.).
 The casing should also be evaluated for contamination that may have entered through the screen and pooled at the bottom.
 In general, the screens are 15 feet long and located at the outer third of the borings.
-To construct the SVMPs, the screen will be cut, the casing removed and each third increment of the boring (100 feet, 66 feet, 33 feet) of the boring will be isolate with a bentonite seal, while copper tubing soil vapor monitoring points are installed in each.
+To construct the SVMPs, the screen will be cut, the casing removed and each third increment of the boring (100 feet, 66 feet, 33 feet) will be isolate with a bentonite seal, while copper tubing SVMPs are installed in each.
 A bentonite seal and steel cap will also be placed at grade, with the steel identifier tags on each of the SVMPs.